Intonation

 For Advanced Players

 By the time a musician becomes an advanced player, he or she usually has a well-developed concept of sound and has settled on one or two mouthpieces to address their needs.
-I've included some suggestions of mouthpieces.
-My musical experience is primarily on euphonium which is reflected in the choices in this section.
+I've included some suggestions of mouthpiece companies that offer a wide selection of sizes.

 Instruments